 In this article, we will explain in detail what an HR consultant’s role involves and what you need to do to become one.

-What is an HR consultant?
+What are an HR consultant’s job duties?

 Generally, there are two reasons why companies hire a consultant:

 - It is a small business without a dedicated HR team or the necessary experience and resources to undertake important projects or regular tasks like payroll for example.
 The company may require the services of an external professional in this situation.

 - It is a large company, with an HR team, but it wants to get an external professional’s perspective when faced with a particular challenge or project.
 This consultant will offer their point of view without being “tainted” by internal politics or personal relationships, etc.

 Some of the most important duties an HR consultant will carry out include:

 HR consultants are sometimes asked to carry out a detailed audit or analysis of the department’s current procedures and policies, etc. This will involve gathering information and delivering it in the form of a report with proposed improvements and recommendations on how to perfect the organisation’s HR systems.

 Complying with employment law can be complex, especially if there is no in-house specialist (which is often the case, particularly in SMEs).
 HR consultants can ensure company programmes and systems are in line with established rules and regulations and current UK legislation.

 Another of the HR consultant’s job duties is to design and present training programmes on new procedures or areas of human resources, such as health and safety, or HR software.